 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Playing Pitch Assessment Evidence 2012 Produces a strategic framework, audit and assessment and needs analysis of outdoor sports pitches and facilities for Herefordshire.
 The document arises as a result of a recommendation in the Herefordshire and Worcestershire Sports Facilities Framework to develop local standards for playing fields and sports pitches throughout Herefordshire.
 The study updates components of the Herefordshire and Worcestershire Sports Facilities Framework 2010 such as updating population forecasts, setting local standards for synthetic turf pitches and grass playing fields within Herefordshire.
 It identifies any current gaps in provision, and looks forward to 2031 to assess what facilities are likely to be required by that date.
-In terms of Bishopstone group parish itself, the study reveals that there is: 1.17 ha of playing pitch area (common ground cricket pitch) with 100% secured community access.
-Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Bishopstone Group NDP.
-Additional local evidence may be required to identify if there is a need for any secured playing pitch facilities within the Group Parish. is document is cor yright of Herefo rdshire (Council, please contact the Neighbourhood Planning tea m if you wish to reuse it in whole or part.
+In terms of Abbeydore, Bacton, Ewyas Harold and Kentchurch parishes, the study reveals that there are: 2.09 playing pitch area with secured community access-this is Eywas Harold Recreation ground-consisting of 1 senior football pitch and 1 cricket pitch.
+0.86 is not open for community use and has 2 junior football grounds (Ewyas Harold primary).
+Abbeydore, Bacton and Kentchurch have no playing pitches to be assessed.
+Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Abbeydore, Bacton, Ewyas Harold and Kentchurch NDP.
+Additional local evidence may be required to identify if there is a need for any secured playing pitch facilities within the Group Parishes.